 All that lovey dovey gushing aside, there were some things I changed which is why we're here today.

-Today's upgrade is a filament run out sensor.
-This should have been included from the factory IMO.
+Today's upgrade is a filament run out sensor. (affiliate link) This should have been included from the factory IMO.
 And honestly I really didn't know what I was missing until I got a printer that had one and it is sooooo nice to not have to babysit the printer when it's getting low on filament.

 Link to the run out sensor: